ReactiveBayes/ReactiveMP.jl/docs/src/lib/nodes/nodes.md

 #                       `Deterministic`
 ```

-This expression registers a new node that can be used with inference engine.
-Note, however, that `@node` macro does not generate any message passing update rules.
+This expression registers a new node that can be used with the inference engine.
+Note howeve, that the `@node` macro does not generate any message passing update rules.
 These must be defined using the `@rule` macro.

 ## [Node types](@id lib-node-types)

-We distinguish different types of factor nodes to have a better control over Bethe Free Energy computation.
+We distinguish different types of factor nodes in order to have better control over Bethe Free Energy computation.
-Each factor node has either [`Deterministic`](@ref) or [`Stochastic`](@ref) functional form type.
+Each factor node has either the [`Deterministic`](@ref) or [`Stochastic`](@ref) functional form type.

 ```@docs
 Deterministic